OrchardCMS/OrchardCore/README.md

 It's great that you're thinking about contributing to Orchard Core!
 You'd join [our wonderful community of contributors](https://docs.orchardcore.net/en/latest/docs/community/).

 First, clone the repository using the command `git clone https://github.com/OrchardCMS/OrchardCore.git` and checkout the `main` branch.
 Then, you have multiple options, see below.
-And when you're read, head over to [our contribution guide](CONTRIBUTING.md).
+And when you're ready, head over to [our contribution guide](CONTRIBUTING.md).

 ### Command Line